Double-decker bus: Austria

+Bulgaria

+Double decker buses are in service in Sofia since 2024 for tourist and some express lines.

 Czech Republic

-Since 2020, two Scania UNVI Urbis DD CNG cars have been running on public transport lines in Ostrava.
+Since 2020, two Scania UNVI Urbis DD CNG buses have been running on public transport lines in Ostrava.
 During working days on line 78.
 Over the weekend and holidays during the summer season on line 88.

 Denmark

 Since 1970, various operators of Copenhagen city transport were using double-deckers—originally Leyland, in the 1980s–1990s MAN and in the 2000s Volvo, derivates of model B7.

 Finland

 Double-decker buses are relatively rare in Finland, but there are known to be at least four Routemasters in Finland: one in Helsinki, one in Heinola, one in summer tourist charter in Espoo and one in summer tourist traffic in Kuopio.
 In the autumn of 2019, Public Transport of Turku, also known as Föli, was the first city to officially incorporate double-decker buses into local traffic.

 France

 The first French double-decker bus was brought into service in Paris in 1853; it was a horse-drawn omnibus.
 The upper floor was cheaper and often uncovered.

 The first double-decker motor bus in Paris, the Schneider Brillié P2, appeared in 1906.
 It was designed to carry more passengers and to replace the horse-drawn double-decker omnibus.
 Like trams and omnibuses, double-decker motor buses included two classes of travel: first class inside the car and second class outdoors on top.
 But this type of vehicle was withdrawn in 1911 because one of them overturned at place de l'Étoile; following this incident the P2s lost their upper deck and were renamed P3s.

 It was not until 1966 that the RATP re-tried double-deckers on two lines in Paris.
 A prototype built by Berliet (type E-PCMR), was put into service in 1966, with an order being placed for 25 vehicles.
 The first production car was commissioned on 19 June 1968 for line 94, Gare Montparnasse - Levallois.
 On 17 February 1969, line 53, Opera - Porte d'Asnieres was in turn equipped with this model.
 But traffic problems caused RATP to definitively abandon this vehicle in 1977, because this type of bus was found to be poorly suited to the structure of the Paris network, the stops being too close to each other, preventing people from going upstairs.
 Consequently, there are no Parisian bus routes using double-deckers.

 SITAC operates a service 5 between Calais and Sangatte using a double decker bus.